Alex-Costea/Wiles/index.md

 end

 let result := min(list := [10, 3, 55, 8])
-with result as int do
+when result is begin
-    writeline("Min found: " + result)
+    int do writeline("Min found: " + result)
-with result as nothing do
-    writeline("Error: no min found!")
+    default do writeline("Error: no min found!") end
 ```